Skip to main content

 Dawet

-Refreshing Javanese coconut milk drink with pandan-flavored rice flour jelly, served with palm sugar syrup and ice.
-Popular cooling beverage on hot days.
+A Javanese coconut milk drink with pandan-flavored rice flour jelly, palm sugar syrup, and ice.
+The drink to order on a hot day.

 Allergens: